-Since about 1988, the PIAS suite of naval architectural programs (SARC (2005)) has been equipped with modules for probabilistic damage stability according to the existing methods SOLAS (2004), IMCO (1974) and NN (2000) (a.k.a. dr-67).
+Since 1988, our PIAS suite of naval architectural programs has been equipped with modules for probabilistic damage stability according to the existing methods, IMO (1974,2004), N.N.
+(2000) (a.k.a. dr-67).
 These modules always have served us well, but the new insights as discussed in the previous section, and the new SOLAS regulations have triggered the development of one new, harmonized, computer program for probabilistic damage stability.
 The background and functionality of this new program is the subject of this section.